 Purpose

-The purpose of the Brigham and Women’s Hospital Department of Emergency Medicine Ideas Grants is to spark the innovation, impact, people and purpose of our department.
-These grants are intended to provide financial and technical assistance as well as support to faculty, clinical, and non-clinical staff in fostering ideas in our three pillars.
+The purpose of the Mass General Brigham’s Department of Emergency Medicine IDEAS Grants are designed to spark innovation, elevate impact, and support the people and purpose of our department.
+These grants provide financial and technical assistance to faculty, clinical, and non-clinical staff who are advancing ideas aligned with our three core pillars:

 The RFP will award 1 grant for each category, for a total of 3 awards.